 • Protein: organically raised or wild-caught fish and meat

 Your body needs water for its bodily functions to perform well, whether you’re breastfeeding or not.
-So, I recommend you drink to thirst but at least half their body weight in ounces per day.
-Drinking water will help ensure your body is adequately hydrated so all their cells can function properly.
+So, I recommend you drink to thirst, but at least half your baby’s body weight in ounces per day.
+Drinking water will help ensure your body is adequately hydrated so all your cells can function properly.

 Stress and anxiety can sometimes inhibit milk supply.
 It’s important for you to enjoy this time with your baby and reduce as many stressors as possible.
-Read my article on 6 Tips for Breastfeeding Success.
+Some things you can do to reduce stress are listed below.

 1. Nourish yourself properly for the fastest recovery possible.